 Although the Republic of China had been founded on January 1st 1912 the promised reforms went nowhere.
 The elected consultative assemblies that had been created soon fell apart and Yuan Shikai died soon after attempting to found his own Imperial dynasty.
 China entered a ‘warlord’ era where provinces were ruled as fiefdoms of militarist leaders, but this emergence of warlords was mainly in the north, in the south enthusiasm for the Republic remained strong.
 China was at its lowest ebb, bowing to any demand from foreign powers.
 Sun Yatsen had returned to southern China in 1917 and was calling for a re-unification of the country from his Guangzhou power base.

 Even though the ‘Republic’ was the official government, the long hand of dynastic history was still in play.
-Emperor Puyi still lived in pampered luxury locked behind the walls of the Forbidden City with the title of ‘Emperor’ but no power beyond its walls.
+Emperor Puyi still lived in pampered luxury locked behind the walls of the Forbidden City with the title of ‘Emperor’ but with no power beyond its walls.
 Between 1911 and 1924 China had both a President and an Emperor - an absurd state of affairs that could not last.
 To the vast majority of poor rural people the Imperial system lived on, many expected a new dynasty to be established as had always happened in the past when a dynasty had fallen into decay.

 Versailles treaty